ryrosenthal/restaurant-booking/README.md

 - An endpoint to delete an existing reservation.

 ### Out of scope
-Only the API is in scope - the UI is out of scope.
+UI is out of scope.
 Authentication is out of scope.